PagerDuty Component

 Get Incident

-Get an incident | key: getIncident
+Retrieve an incident by ID. | key: getIncident

 | Input | Notes | Example |